FRENSIE/FRENSIE/README.md

 10. launch the build of CMake `make -j n`, where n is the number of threads to use while building
 11. test the build with `make test`
 12. install CMake with `make install`
-13. add the following line to the .bashrc file: `export PATH=/path/to/install/cmake/bin:$PATH`
+13. set the environment variable for the `/path/to/install/package` by adding this line to the .bashrc file: `export PATH=/path/to/install/cmake/bin:$PATH`
-14. run `exec bash`
+14. make sure this variable is set by running `exec bash`
-15. run `cmake --version` and verify that the output is 3.x
+15. Check the version of cmake with `cmake --version` and verify that the output is 3.x

 ### Building Doxygen - optional
 **Basic:**